Stack Overflow Is Not Dead Yet: Crowd Answers Still Matter: Effect of ChatGPT on Stack Overflow

-\textbf{Regression setup.} To properly estimate short-term and long-term effects of the ChatGPT launch, as well as the sensitivity of the exact launch date on Stack Overflow, we adopt the following DiD setup.
+To properly estimate short-term and long-term effects of the ChatGPT launch, as well as the sensitivity of the exact launch date on Stack Overflow, we adopt the following DiD setup.
 We fit multiple regression models, always taking all the data from the pre-launch period into regression analysis, i.e., data where $P=0$, which includes six months of data from May 31, 2021 until November 29, 2021 for the control group and six months of data from May 30, 2022 until November 29, 2022 for the treated group.
-In addition, we use a sliding window of one month of data in the post-launch period and iterate over the post-launch data starting with November 30, 2021 respectively November 30, 2022 until April 29, 2022 respectively April 29, 2023.
+In addition, we use a sliding window of one month of data in the post-launch period and iterate over the post-launch data starting with November 30, 2021 respectively November 30, 2022 until May 29, 2022 respectively May 28, 2023.
 In total, we fit 151 regression models for each metric and obtain a daily time series of DiD coefficients starting with the ChatGPT launch and extending for six months in future, allowing us to estimate the short-term effects with data selections closer to the launch, as well as, long-term effects with data selections further from the launch.
 This ``secret weapon'' methodology, introduced by Gelman and Huang \citep{Gelman2008}, allows us to quantify effect trends rather than mere point estimates.
-As the final preprocessing step of our regression setup, we standardize all the outcome variables such that the regression coefficients are measured on the scale of the standard deviation of a given metric.
-This makes the regression results comparable between different outcome variables.

-\textbf{Parallel trend assumption.} Difference-in-differences models assume a parallel trend between the control and treatment groups in the period before treatment.
-We check for this trend visually (cf. Figures \ref{fig:questions}, \ref{fig:answers}, \ref{fig:raw}, and \ref{fig:difficulty}, blue vs. orange lines in before ChatGPT periods) and see similar and stable trends in before treatment period.
-To provide further evidence for parallel trend assumption we additionally fit the following regression model:

-where $T$ and $W$ denote, as before, treated vs. control group and the week of the year, respectively.
-We fit this model only with the data from the period before the treatment begins, i.e., data with $P=0$.
-Coefficient $\beta_3$ estimates the difference in slopes between the treated and the control group, and the test whether $\beta_3=0$ provides information on whether trends between two groups are different prior to treatment.